-Santa Cruz, California is a unique city that’s home to charming boardwalks, stunning natural forests, and numerous beautiful beaches.
-There is a small population of around 70,000 people who live here, and they don’t mind sharing it.
+Santa Cruz, California, is a unique city that’s home to charming boardwalks, stunning natural forests, and numerous beautiful beaches.
+A small population of around 70,000 people live here, and they don’t mind sharing it.
 Santa Cruz is located north of Monterey Bay and about 75 miles south of San Francisco.
-There are a variety of sights to see and adventures to experience making it fun for the whole family.
-Santa Cruz is well-known for its mild climate, freshest seafood, scenic coastal beauty, and alternative lifestyle.
+There are a variety of sights to see and adventures to experience, making it fun for the whole family.
+Santa Cruz is well-known for its mild climate, freshest seafood, scenic coastal beauty, and alternative lifestyle. says the HuffPost.

 The Mystery Spot